ArtsemiY/TomoBEAR-test/Installation-and-Setup.md

 This software was developed and tested on machines with the following properties:

--   OS: CentOS 7 / Ubuntu 21.04
+-   Operating System (OS): CentOS 7 / Ubuntu 21.04

+Other Linux-based OSs should also be possible as long as MATLAB and all the other needed tools are runnable.

--   GPU: at least one gpu with a minimum of 8GB of VRAM, more is better
+-   Graphics Processing Unit (GPU): at least one GPU with a minimum of 8GB of Video Random Access Memory (VRAM)

+It is better to have more GPUs with possibly greater amount of VRAM.
+With more GPUs you can process more data units in parallel.
+With more VRAM you can fit bigger tilt stacks or tomograms in memory especially in template matching.

--   RAM: at least 16GB of RAM, more is better
+-   Random Access Memory (RAM): at least 16GB of RAM

+The more RAM you have the better.
+With more RAM you can run more parallel processes to process to process your data faster.
+This depends on the execution method of the modules.

--   HDD/SDD: enough storage to store data, intermediates and results, depends on size of data
+-   Hard Disk Drive (HDD) / Solid State Disk (SSD): depends on size of data

+You need enough storage to store your data and all the intermediate data and results.
+Although it is possible to clean up the intermediate data during processing you will still need temporarily enough storage to store it until it can be deleted.
+The amount of needed storage is larger when you have more processes running in parallel.

 # Setup